El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 That's the big difference.

-The government's let them down by but not by failing to come through for them.
+The government's let them down by, but not by failing to come through for them.

 The government's letting them down by actually working against them.

-The government has become an obstacle to these people.
+The government has become an obstacle to these people, and they just want government out of the way.

-But to Hillary Clinton, good people are people who depend on government and relish the government helping them through life.
+But to Hillary Clinton, good people are people who depend on government and relish the government helping them through life, relish the government doing things for them because they can't do them for themselves.

-So, and let's jump forward to number eight.
+And let's jump forward to number eight.

-She was talking about the Tea Party.
+She was talking about a tea party.

 You had a tea party, just a bunch of Nazis.